 For example – Perhaps you have wrapping paper from last year that you therefore don’t have to buy etc… – take this off what you actually need to spend this.

-Or you may have bought all your decorations last year and don’t need anymore – or you may have some presents in your gift drawer that can be taken off the present budget.
+Or you may have bought all your decorations last year and don’t need anymore – or you may have some presents in your gift drawer that could be the perfect gift for someone – and therefore can be taken off the present budget.

 Really have a think about what you have, and be as specific as possible.
 I always find it amazing how many presents I’ve already bought that will be perfect for people over the year!

-Work out what you actually have right now in your savings/account to spend on Christmas.
+Work out what you actually have right now in your savings/account to spend on the holiday season.

 Have you been saving a little each month over the past year?
 (The ideal way, and I would definitely recommend this going forward – starting in January!), do you plan on using a chunk of your income just before Christmas?
 Are you working extra hours etc…?

-To do this, you just need to use your overall budget figure (what you worked out in Step 1) and take away the amounts from Steps 2 and 3.
+To do this, you just need to use your overall budget figure (what you worked out in Step FOUR) and take away the amounts from Steps 2 and 3.

-If this number is positive, then you already ave enough to be able to pay for your Christmas – well done – you can simply go ahead and spend as you need to.
-Go to STEP 6…
+If this number is positive, then you already have enough to be able to pay for your Christmas without reaching your spending limit – WELL DONE! – you can simply go ahead and spend as you need to.
+Go to STEP 7…

-If you don’t have enough money to pay for the Christmas you are budgeting for, then some tweaks (big or small) need to be made.
+If you don’t have enough money to pay for the Christmas you want to budget for, then some tweaks (big or small) need to be made.

 METHOD ONE – DECIDE TO EARN THIS EXTRA MONEY BETWEEN NOW AND CHRISTMAS